mithi/robotics-blog/content/pages/ideas.md

 (Kmiec, Pawel "Sariel").
     - Review his other book "Incredible Lego Technic: Cars Trucks, Robots and more"

-9. Assemble one of my Lego Technic Sets.
+9. Assemble one or two of my Lego Technic Sets.
+    - Make a timelapse video

 10. Three Popular Women Makers:
     - Former Queen of Shitty Robots: Simone Giertz